tpwang-lab/deepseek-million-token/README.md

 Abstract

 Large language models have traditionally been limited to context windows of a few tens of kilobytes, forcing users to truncate or repeatedly resubmit information.
-The recent release of DeepSeek’s million token context window makes it possible to keep an entire interdisciplinary research project in a single, searchable dialogue.
-In this paper we report three original contributions that become visible only when a model can retain that amount of information:
+The recent release of DeepSeek’s million token context window （reached _1.5 million plus tokens_ at the close of the dialogue window）makes it possible to keep an entire interdisciplinary research project in a single, searchable dialogue (free of charge through browser access to the model).
+In this paper we report several original contributions that become visible only when a model can retain that amount of information:

-	Hidden cost token gap.
+1. Hidden cost token gap.
 By contrasting a simple coefficient based token estimate with the official OpenAI compatible tokenizer we discover a systematic 28.8 % overhead (≈ 0.34 M tokens) that the model spends on internal reasoning, candidate generation, and sparse attention bookkeeping.
 This “hidden cost gap” quantifies the real computational budget required for long range reasoning.

-	Full stack engineering workflow for non AI specialists.
+2. Full stack engineering workflow for non AI specialists.
 Starting from raw handwritten multilingual manuscripts, we describe a reproducible pipeline—data cleaning, PostgreSQL + pgvector set up, Dockerised GPU inference, vector based retrieval, and a metacognitive annotation layer—all orchestrated inside a single million token conversation.
 The pipeline demonstrates that a researcher with a background in biomedicine, psychology and the humanities can build, run and iterate on a sophisticated AI augmented system without any prior software engineering training.

-	Emergent collaborative cognition.
+3. Emergent collaborative cognition.
 When the long range context is fully exploited, the model transitions from a “high density answer engine” to a cognitive partner: it reliably summarises the entire project history, retrieves arbitrary passages on demand, and even adopts the user’s divergent, high level reasoning style.
 This behaviour—absent in 128 k token windows—shows that a million token context can turn an LLM from a tool into a symbiotic collaborator.

-Taken together, these findings illustrate that the million token window is not merely a larger “backpack” for tokens, but a space for sustained, continuous thinking that reshapes both the engineering workflow and the human machine relationship.
+Taken together with others discussed in the paper, these findings illustrate that the million token window is not merely a larger “backpack” for tokens, but a space for sustained, continuous thinking that reshapes both the engineering workflow and the human machine relationship.

 ## 📊 Data Overview & Core Findings

 ### Raw Statistics
 ![Million_token_windows_statistics.png](./Million_token_windows_statistics.png)
 > *Table 1: Comprehensive statistics across DOCX, HTML, and TXT formats.*

 ---

-### Visualizing the Three Core Discoveries
+### Visualizing the Three Five Discoveries

 **1. The 28.8% Hidden Cost & Cognitive Emergence**
 ![en_03_token_cost_diff.png](./en_03_token_cost_diff.png)